 Are you being sexually harassed at work?

-Our specialist workplace lawyers will get you the compensation you deserve.
-If you have been sexually harassed at work, you claim compensation for lost wages, hurt, distress, pain and suffering.
+Our specialist employment lawyers will get you the compensation you deserve, while ensuring that your current and future earnings and professional reputation are safeguarded.
+If you are or have been sexually harassed at work, you claim compensation for lost income, hurt, distress, pain and suffering.
 We recently represented a senior executive employee who had been bullied, sexually harassed and discriminated against in the workplace.
 We successfully negotiated nearly two years’ salary in compensation, along with re-deployment to another branch of the company.

 Contact us to find out how our highly experienced employment attorneys can assist you.

 Maurice Blackburn are Australia's leading employment law practice for employees and executives alike.
 While most of our client’s cases are resolved promptly and discreetly via negotiation, we also have an excellent record of successful litigating in employment matters.
 Our experienced employment lawyers are recognised for excellence in Doyle’s ‘Guide to the Australian Legal Profession’.

 If you need legal advice or assistance with a sexual harassment claim, we can help.
 Contact us today to talk about how we can assist you.